J-F-Liu/toolbox/Tool/Kubernetes.md

 # Kubernetes

+Kubernetes, which can be referred to as a "container orchestration system" responsible for deploying, scaling, and managing dockerized applications.
+Kubernetes can automatically scale apps by adding more servers/virtual machines and distribute traffic among those servers.

+Kubernetes is great for large scale and complex applications, but small scale applications should try to avoid using Kubernetes if possible since it comes with a lot of configuration and complexity.

 Kubernetes coordinates a highly available cluster of computers that are connected to work as a single unit.

 A Kubernetes cluster consists of two types of resources: